-Inline Conflict Analysis is switched on for the relevant Development systems within table /BTI/ TE\ACTIVE in the ActiveControl domain controller.
+Inline Conflict Analysis is switched on for the relevant Development systems within table /BTI/ TE_ACTIVE in the ActiveControl domain controller.

-In order to restrict the systems that ActiveControl checks during the analysis, the relevant entries need to be maintained in table /BTI/TE\INLINE.
-For example, this could be used to check from the ECC project development system (field SYSID) to the ECC BAU development system only (field CHECK SYSID).
+In order to restrict the systems that ActiveControl checks during the analysis, the relevant entries need to be maintained in table /BTI/TE_INLINE.
+For example, this could be used to check from the ECC project development system (field SYSID) to the ECC BAU development system only (field CHECK_SYSID).
 The INACTIVE flag allows specific systems checks to be switched off if required.

-In addition to the /BTI/TE ACTIVE and /BTI/TE INLINE table configuration, the client to check when connecting to the relevant development system must be specified in the Windows GUI target configuration Import Options tab in field "Before Importing, check whether the same content has been changed in this SAP client".
+In addition to the /BTI/TE_ACTIVE and /BTI/TE_INLINE table configuration, the client to check when connecting to the relevant development system must be specified in the Windows GUI target configuration Import Options tab in field "Client to be used during conflict analysis".
 This must be done in the target system that is being connected to for the conflict analysis.